raspy135/Qun-mk2/README.md

 7. Press Recall + Button 2 to switch to Bucket 2 again
 8. White noise should be recalled.

-When you save the preset or load the preset from bank 1 to 8, the name is used to indicate the bucket, so always recommending to set name by saving or loding preset.
+When you save the preset or load the preset from bank 1 to 8, its name is used to indicate the bucket, so it is always recommended to set a name by saving or loading the preset.

 ## Signal diagram